 20. Purge one room a week.

-Over the past few years, I’ve initiated several full-house purge challenges… and I know many of you have followed along too!
+Over the past few years, I’ve completed several 16-week full-house purge challenges and I know many of you have participated!

-Any extra time you have that week will go towards purging organizing and decluttering that specific space.
-When the week is finished, you move onto the next room.
+Any extra time you have that week will go towards decluttering, organizing, and cleaning that specific space.
+When the week is finished, you move on to the next space.

 21. Clean out your wallet and purse.

-It’s so nice to be able to find everything I need without digging and searching for several minutes.
+I can quickly find whatever I need without digging and searching for several minutes.